-You can walk into any NYC Family Justice Center (FJC) to get free and confidential assistance if you are experiencing domestic or gender-based violence, which can include:
+You can go to an NYC Family Justice Center (FJC) to get free and confidential assistance if you are experiencing domestic or gender-based violence, which can include:

 Key City agencies, community, social and civil legal services providers, and District Attorney's Offices are located on-site at FJCs, to make it easier for survivors to get help.

-You will receive services regardless of your age, income, sexual orientation, gender identity, language spoken, or immigration status.
-Every location is open Monday through Friday, from 9 AM to 5 PM.
-No appointment is needed.
+You will receive services regardless of your age, income, sexual orientation, gender identity, preferred language, or immigration status.

 NYC Family Justice Centers can help you with: